SG-O/tagy/doc/StructureDefinition.md

 "LENGTH":       The total length of the data.
 In ms for audio/video.

+## TagEnabler

+Allows the input to only be shown when a specific Enum entry is selected.

+"selectorKey":  The key of the enum to act as the selector.
+Must reference an Enum or a List of Enums.
+"enumEntry":    The Enum entry that should make the input visible.

 ## Example

 Here is an example with the annotation UI it generates.

     [